corticalstack/corticalstack.github.io/aip.md

 tags: [natural language processing, NLP, Python, NLTK, SQL, WordNet, Prolog]
 ---
 ### Implementation Of Movie Database Query Using Natural Language Processing & Python
-Implementation of an application which transforms human natural language commands into the formal, “artificial” SQL language for querying of a movie database which negates the need for end-user technical database expertise.
+Understanding natural language is hard.
+Even in human-to-human interaction there are miscommunications.
+Learning the SQL database query language and constructing a well-formed SELECT statement to retrieve data can also be challenging.
+The goal of this work is the connecting of a natural language query in human form relating to movies and actors to a database that persists the corpus and provide the user with information relevant to the question they asked.
+This negates the need for end-user technical database expertise.
 It combines the simplicity and flexibility of Python with the easily accessible language processing features of the open source Natural Language Tool Kit (NLTK) library.

 By representing a sample of movie database queries in human form with NLTK grammar rules, and matching of rule nouns and verbs with a WordNet corpus of synonyms, the design shows how a larger number of meanings can be derived and transformed into SQL